 The Core Plan application process will be streamlined and user-friendly.
-Individuals who wish to enroll may apply for the Core Plan using the Access tool online or via the ESC toll-free telephone number, (800) 291-2002.
+Individuals who wish to enroll may apply for the Core Plan using the Access tool online or via the ESC.
 A pre-screening tool will help determine which individuals may be eligible to enroll in the Core Plan.
 Applications for Core Plan members will be processed centrally by the ESC, not by county agencies.